-Training in computational and bioinformatics approaches to biological problems is an important part of the CCBB mission.
+Training in computational and bioinformatics approaches to biological problems is an important part of the CBRS mission.
 Each semester, we offer a variety of short courses each semester in diverse topics for learning computational approaches to solving biological problems.
-This year, some courses will be $30, others will be offered free.
-All meet for one day, lasting between two to three hours per course.
+Courses are $50.00.
+All meet for one day, lasting between two to four hours per course.

-ABOUT THE INSTRUCTOR: Benni is a Bioinformatics Consultant in the CCBB.
+ABOUT THE INSTRUCTOR: : Benni is a Bioinformatics Consultant in the Center for Biomedical Research Support.
 Python, Bash, and huge computing clusters are some of his favorite things.
 In a previous life Benni studied pure math, differential geometry in particular.

 Students in the course will learn what a cluster is and how to use the world-class clusters available at the Texas Advanced Computing Center (TACC).
-The course will discuss the basic architecture of the Lonestar and Stampede computing clusters, how they compare to a regular computer, job launchers and job scheduling, and how to submit your own jobs to TACC.
+The course will discuss the basic architecture of the Lonestar 5 and Stampede 2 computing clusters, and how they compare to a regular computer.
+It will touch on job launchers and job scheduling, and how to submit your own jobs to TACC.
 Custom tools by the Bioinformatics Consulting Group for job submission will be emphasized.
-Familiarity with a unix command line is a prerequisite.
-Students must also establish a TACC account and can do so by visiting this link..
+Basic comfort at the UNIX command line is a prerequisite.